Talentica/riemann-wrappers/riemann-cloudwatch/README.md

   })
 ```

-IAM Policy for Role

-Following policy should be applied to role to allow Riemann to send event to Cloudwatch.
+* Following policy should be applied to role to allow Riemann to send event to Cloudwatch.

 [ cloudwatch_riemann_policy.json ](cloudwatch_riemann_policy.json)